 4. Install encoder

 This is perhaps the most crucial step.
 Instead of trying to build your own circuit board, we recommend you pick up a ready-made USB joystick encoder, which will do the heavy lifting for you.

 Using an encoder means that as soon as you plug the box into your PC, it will recognize it as though it were any other controller.
 That’ll make it very easy for you to modify what every button and switch does.

-This set has all the pieces necessary to wire up your button box with zero input delay
+This tried and tested set has all the pieces needed to wire up your button box with zero input delay

 So, take some wire cutters and cut the connectors from the encoder set in half.
 Do this for every button/switch you are including on the board.
 These wires will serve as cables between the buttons/switches and the encoder.

 The next step is to grab your soldering tools and solder the connectors to the buttons and switches.
 For safety’s sake we highly recommend using protective gear.
 Also, hold the blue and white connectors with tweezers (and not your hands) so as to avoid hurting yourself.
 Once you’ve completed this step you’ll insert the white connector heads into the USB encoder.